Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Evelyn Rios

-I keep a large container near the sink for leftover ice (diet drinks so no sugar issues), "cleanish" rinse water, draining water from unsalted foods, etc. This goes into the plants on the nearby deck.
+I keep a large container near the sink for leftover ice (diet drinks so no sugar issues), "cleanish" rinse water, draining water from unsalted foods, etc.

 When I had fish, I'd put their water in that container, too, which the plants seemed to really like!